-----

 - Denver, Colorado

 A. Hi Ernie.
-For a few years I was a metal finishing specialist for a fire investigation company retained by insurance companies, and I taught "safety in metal finishing" on a number of occasions, and wrote the booklet "Safety Tips for Operators of Metal Finishing Equipment" for the Metal Finishers Supply Association -- and I never heard of a case in my career.
-Clearly, my experience is not all-encompassing, nor can I present myself as an authority on the statistics, but I do think my experience is sufficient to say that it's a rarity rather than a commonplace.
+For a few years I was a metal finishing specialist for a fire investigation company retained by insurance companies, taught "safety in metal finishing" on a number of occasions, and wrote the booklet "Safety Tips for Operators of Metal Finishing Equipment" for the Metal Finishers Supply Association -- and I personally never heard of a case in my career.
+Clearly, this is anecdotal, and I don't present myself as an authority on the statistics, but I do think explosions in powder coating are an extreme rarity rather than commonplace.

-I think if you follow William's excellent advice, making sure that your operators are trained in what contributing factors could allow an explosion, then the possibility might be as mythological as spontaneous human combustion :-)
+I think if you follow William's excellent advice, making sure that your operators are trained in what contributing factors could allow an explosion, then such explosions might indeed be as mythological as spontaneous human combustion :-)

 Regards,